jvc5546/customer-redis-example/README.md

 Please let me know if you have additional questions or if you run into any issues implementing the services.

 Additionally, I would recommend going over the [docker-compose healthcheck](https://www.okteto.com/docs/reference/compose/#healthcheck-object-optional) and the [okteto probes](https://www.okteto.com/docs/reference/manifest/#probes-boolean-optional) documentation if you are interested in making sure that containers are up and running as expected.
 Also, fine tuning the services might provide a lot of value for your organization.
 These settings provided [here](https://www.okteto.com/docs/reference/manifest/#resources-object-optional) in the Okteto manifest can help with that if you do choose to performance test the application to determine the best settings.
 Let me know if you need any help with these as well.
-Thank you!
+Thank you!"

 ### What improvments can Okteto make to better support this, or similar, customers in the future.
 Okteto is an amazing service, it makes development so much easier to test!
 A few recommendations I would make after going through the assessment are the following: